eeko-kon/pyOpenMS_UmetaFlow/README.md

 ### pyOpenMS_untargeted_metabolomics

-##### This is the progress of a pyOpenMS workflow in a Jupyter notebook for untargeted metabolomics data preprocessing and analysis tailored by [Eftychia Eva Kontou](https://github.com/eeko-kon) and [Axel Walter](https://github.com/axelwalter) using OpenMS and pyOpenMS which are python bindings to the cpp OpenMS alogithms.
+##### This a workflow for untargeted metabolomics data preprocessing and analysis tailored in Jupyter notebooks by [Eftychia Eva Kontou](https://github.com/eeko-kon) and [Axel Walter](https://github.com/axelwalter) using pyOpenMS which are python bindings to the cpp OpenMS alogithms.

 ## Workflow overview